su2u4-1/NQ/syntax_description.md

 |8|a &= b|compound assignment by bitwise AND|
 |8|a ^= b|compound assignment by bitwise XOR|
 |8|a \|= b|compound assignment by bitwise OR|
-> note: Precedence 8 and 0 associativity is right-to-left
 ## unary operators
 ### processed by term
 |Operator|Description|